IGDRion/scans/README.md

 **Note:**

-Orthology files have to be concordant with annotation files (identical `gene_id`, same annotation version) and can be generated using tool as [`OrthoFinder`](https://github.com/davidemms/OrthoFinder) or directly downloaded from Ensembl database (Compara).
+Orthology files have to be concordant with annotation files (orthology at gene level with main/longuest isoform, identical `gene_id`, same annotation version) and can be generated using tool as [`OrthoFinder`](https://github.com/davidemms/OrthoFinder) or directly downloaded from Ensembl database (Compara).

 Orthology files in ORTHOLOGY_DIR must be formatted as  `<shortName_QUERY>_<shortName_TARGET>_homology.tsv` to be concordant with configuration file.